tanhauhau/tanhauhau.github.io/content/blog/contributing-to-svelte-optional-chaining/index.md

 ---
 title: "Contributing to Svelte - Fixing issue #4392"
 date: '2020-05-23T08:00:00Z'
+tags:
+  - Svelte
+  - JavaScript
-tag: Svelte, JavaScript, Open Source
+  - Open Source
 series: Contributing to Svelte
 description: I am going to tell you an anecdote on how I investigated and fixed a bug in Svelte.
 I documented down my train of thoughts as detailed as possible.
 I hope this gives anyone who is reading, a glimpse on how to work on the Svelte source code.
 wip: true